Signal Transduction and Targeted Therapy

-Signal Transduction and Targeted Therapy is a multidisciplinary, peer-reviewed, open access scientific journal covering biomedical research with a particular focus on signal transduction and its application to the drug development process.
+Signal Transduction and Targeted Therapy (STTT) is a multidisciplinary, peer-reviewed, open access scientific journal covering biomedical research with a particular focus on signal transduction and its application to the drug development process.
 It was established in 2016 and is published by Nature Research.
-The editors-in-chief are Carlo M. Croce (Ohio State University), Kang Zhang (Macau University of Science and Technology), and Yu-Quan Wei (West China Medical Center).
-According to the Journal Citation Reports, the journal has a 2023 impact factor of 40.8.
+The editors-in-chief are David J. Kerr (Oxford University), Kang Zhang (Macau University of Science and Technology), and Yu-Quan Wei (West China Medical Center).
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 81.2.